adityapatel9950/adityatypo/README.md

 # 🧠 Mistake Vault

-One of the core features of AdityaType.
+One of the core features of AdityaTypo.

 Instead of forgetting your mistakes after every test, AdityaType keeps track of words you repeatedly type incorrectly.